 Counting.
 In order for work performed by a DBE to count as Eligible Participation, the following criteria must be met:

 DBE Certified to Perform the Work.
-The DBE must be certified by the Colorado Unified Certification Program (UCP) in the work to be performed.
+The DBE must be certified by the Colorado UCP in the work to be performed.
 DBEs are certified in particular areas of work which are designated by a Work Code.
 Each DBE’s work codes can be found in its profile on the Colorado UCP DBE Directory.

 The DBE must be certified to perform the work, and not under suspension, upon submission of the Commitment and upon execution of the DBE’s subcontract.
-When a Commitment has been made, but upon review of the sublet request the DBE is no longer certified in the Work Code which covers the work to be performed, the Contractor may not use the DBE’s participation as Eligible Participation.
-The Contractor shall Terminate the DBE Commitment and seek Substitution(s) in accordance with subsection 5(d) of this special provision..
-However, a DBE’s work will continue to count as Eligible Participation if the DBE was certified upon approval of the sublet request but the certification status changes during the performance of the work.
+When a Commitment has been made, but upon review of the CDOT Form 205, Sublet Permit Application, or CDOT Form 1425, Supplier Application Approval Request, the DBE is no longer certified in the Work Code which covers the work to be performed, the Contractor may not use the DBE’s participation as Eligible Participation.
+The Contractor shall Terminate the DBE Commitment and seek Substitution(s) in accordance with subsection 5(d) of this special provision.
+However, a DBE’s work will continue to count as Eligible Participation if the DBE was certified upon approval of the CDOT Form 205 or CDOT Form 1425 but the certification status changes during the performance of the work.
 Suppliers must be certified upon execution of the purchase order.

 Work Included in Commitment and/or Verified via Form 205 or Form 1425.
-The work performed by the DBE must be reasonably construed by CDOT to be included in the work area and Work Code identified by the Contractor in an approved Commitment or verified via Form 205, Sublet Permit Application, or Form 1425, Supplier Application Approval Request.
-The work identified on a Form 1425 shall not count against the Contractor’s thirty percent as required under CDOT Standard Special Provisions for Road and Bridge Construction subsection 108.01.
+The work performed by the DBE must be reasonably construed to be included in the work area and Work Code identified by the Contractor in an approved Commitment or verified via Form 205, Sublet Permit Application, or Form 1425, Supplier Application Approval Request.
+The work identified on a Form 1425 shall not count against the Contractor’s 30 percent as required under CDOT Standard Special Provisions for Road and Bridge Construction subsection 108.01.

 If the Contractor intends to use a DBE for work in order to fulfill an existing Commitment to that DBE but the work was not listed in the original Commitment (Form 1415), the Contractor shall submit a request for modification in accordance with Section 5 of this special provision to include the new area of work to be performed.
 Unapproved work may count as Eligible Participation on the Contract but may not be used towards the fulfillment of the original Commitment to the DBE.
 A DBE Commitment cannot be modified to include work for which the DBE was not certified at the time of the approval of the original Commitment unless such work is in addition to the original Commitment.

-CDOT may review CDOT Form 205, Sublet Permit Applicationwill to determine whether the work being sublet is consistent with the DBE Commitments.
-CDOT may withhold approval of the sublet (or direct the LPA to stop performance of the work on local agency projects) if the Contractor has reduced, terminated, or otherwise modified the type or amount of work to be performed by a DBE without seeking prior approval.
+CDOT Form 205, Sublet Permit Application, will be reviewed to determine whether the work being sublet is consistent with the Contractor’s Commitments.
+Approval of the sublet request may be withheld if the Contractor has Reduced, Terminated, or otherwise modified the type or amount of work to be performed by a DBE without seeking prior approval.

 Work Performed by DBE.
 The work must be actually performed by the DBE with its own forces.
-For purposes of this specification, work performed by the DBE with its own forces includes work by temporary employees, provided such employees are under the control of the DBE, the cost of supplies and materials obtained by the DBE for its work on the Contract, provided that such supplies are not purchased or leased from the Contractor or a subcontractor that is subletting to the DBE, the cost of any equipment leased by the DBE, provided that such equipment is not leased from the Contractor or a subcontractor that is subletting to the DBE.
+For purposes of this specification, work performed by the DBE with its own forces includes work by temporary employees, provided such employees are under the control of the DBE; the cost of supplies and materials obtained by the DBE for its work on the Contract, provided that such supplies are not purchased or leased from the Contractor or a subcontractor that is subletting to the DBE; the cost of any equipment leased by the DBE, provided that such equipment is not leased from the Contractor or a subcontractor that is subletting to the DBE.